 On-page SEO sounds intimidating but is pretty simple.
 You can learn on-page SEO easily in a digital marketing course.

 All elements that make the user experience better are nothing but part of on-page SEO.

-If you take good care of the user through your content and presentation, Google will definitely reward you.
+If you take good care of the user through your content and presentation, Google will reward you.